Erroll Garner

 Erroll Louis Garner (June 15, 1921 – January 2, 1977) was an American jazz pianist and composer known for his swing playing and ballads.
 His instrumental ballad "Misty", his best-known composition, has become a jazz standard.
-It was first recorded in 1956 with Mitch Miller and his orchestra, and played a prominent part in the 1971 motion picture Play Misty for Me.
+It was first recorded in 1956, with Mitch Miller and his orchestra, and played a prominent part in the 1971 motion picture Play Misty for Me.

-Scott Yanow of Allmusic calls him "one of the most distinctive of all pianists" and a "brilliant virtuoso".
+Scott Yanow of AllMusic calls him "one of the most distinctive of all pianists" and a "brilliant virtuoso".
 Garner received a star on the Hollywood Walk of Fame at 6363 Hollywood Boulevard.
-His live album Concert by the Sea first released in 1955, sold more than 1 million copies by 1958, and Yanow's opinion on the album is that it "made such a strong impression that Garner was considered immortal from then on."
+His live album Concert by the Sea, first released in 1955, sold more than 1 million copies by 1958, and Yanow's opinion of the album is that it "made such a strong impression that Garner was considered immortal from then on."

 Life and career

-Garner was born, along with twin brother Ernest in Pittsburgh, Pennsylvania on June 15, 1921, the youngest of six children.
+Garner was born, along with twin brother Ernest in Pittsburgh, Pennsylvania, on June 15, 1921, the youngest of six children.
 He attended George Westinghouse High School (as did fellow pianists Billy Strayhorn and Ahmad Jamal).
 Interviews with his family, music teachers, other musicians, and a detailed family tree can be found in Erroll Garner: The Most Happy Piano by James M. Doran.